5 Best South Carolina Registered Agent Services in 2023

 • Few features in formation packages

 We are impressed by LegalZoom’s 100% satisfaction guarantee, which is nearly identical to the ZenBusiness refund policy.
-Also, they have the longest customer support hours in this industry, with 14 hours per day of weekday availability and nine hours on weekends too.
+Also, they have extended support hours, with 14 hours per day of weekday availability and nine hours on weekends, too.

-That said, LegalZoom’s high price tag for registered agent service is a problem.
+That said, LegalZoom does have a high price tag for a registered agent service.
 Seeing as this company also excludes valuable features from its business formation packages, the other options in this guide all have better value propositions than LegalZoom.

 Every business entity in the state of South Carolina is required to have a registered agent.
-In fact, you will not be allowed to finish the formation process for your company until you designate your registered agent.
+In fact, you won’t be allowed to finish the formation process for your company until you designate your registered agent.

-The most important aspect of this role is receiving document deliveries from the state government, then alerting your business of the delivery before forwarding the documents to you.
-The role of the registered agent is so important because it establishes a point of contact for your business with the state so that they have a reliable place to get in touch with an official representative of your company at any time.
+The most important aspect of this role is receiving document deliveries from the state government and process servers, then alerting your business of the delivery before forwarding the documents to you.
+The role of the registered agent is so important because it establishes a point of contact for your business with the state and others so that they have a reliable place to get in touch with an official representative of your company at any time.

 The South Carolina Secretary of State does not provide a comprehensive list of the registered agents serving in the state, but they do offer a Registered Agent Search tool.
 If you know at least part of an agent’s name and want to get more information, you can type it into the search and obtain a list of up to 50 results.
 Please note that this requires you to do a little of your own legwork.
 But between that research and this guide, you should be all set to find the perfect agent for your business.